 “We all have issues surrounding mental health at one time or another, more or less extreme, and there are always people there to help.
 You should never think that there’s something strange or unusual about you, everyone is different and there are always people there to help you.”

-Co-author of the report, Hannah Belcher, stood with director of student services Julie Walking
+Co-author of the report, Hannah Belcher, stood with the director of student services Julie Walking

 None of this would have been possible without the co-author of the report, Hannah Belcher, who tells the Ruskin Journal how she applied for the funding and what this means to her:

 “So I got involved with this through the disabled student’s society which I led, and also set up the art therapy groups.
 We have been running the therapy groups for the past year, which was initially trial error but have had great success out of it.
-Initially we had ten people sign up, with a few drop outs, and took their scores in regards to symptoms, wellbeing, coping and functioning.
-By the end they had all significantly improved.
-The group environment allows for people to share, and there is strength in realising you are not alone.
+Initially, we had ten people sign up, with a few dropouts and took their scores in regards to symptoms, wellbeing, coping and functioning.
+By the end, they had all significantly improved.
+The group environment allows people to share, and there is strength in realising you are not alone.
 Sitting in a few of these groups, it was inspiring seeing students interact with each other, and there was an inclusive, empowering dynamic.
 Some students liked the mindfulness and enjoyed the art too!
 Others liked the group dynamic and some were just happy to come for a chat.
 Art is also so expressive and freeing which is a productive way to deal with their situations.”

 A few pieces of artwork on display at the SU for the event

 You can access the details of the report in the links below, including the statistics from students about their mental health.
 This report also puts forward recommendations for University Policy and Strategy, Strengthening University Services, Wider University Support and the Student’s Union / External Support.
 We spoke to Students’ Union officers and society member who were contributing to a group piece of artwork at the event: